dieterich-lab/rp-bp/docs/source/rpbp-genome.rst

 .. hint::

     In some cases, the ORF label may not be consistent with the host transcript, as reported by the ORF "id".
-To resolve such seemingly incoherent assignments, compatible transcripts are reported for each ORF in *<genome_name>.orfs-labels.annotated[.orf_note].tab.gz* and shown in the prediction dashboard (see `Visualization and quality control <apps.html>`_).
+To resolve such seemingly incoherent assignments, compatible transcripts are reported for each ORF in *<genome_name>.orfs-labels.annotated[.orf_note].tab.gz* and shown in the prediction dashboard (see :ref:`apps`).

 Categories of Ribo-seq ORFs
 ---------------------------